jarmokivekas/tuamk-thesis/doc/main.md

 #### CIC roll-off measurements

-The measurements shown in \ref{fig:cic-rollof} show the manifestation of CIC roll-off at two distinct sample rates.
+The measurements shown in \ref{fig:cic-rolloff} show the manifestation of CIC roll-off at two distinct sample rates.
 The resampling is done from 100 MSPS, therefore the rate ratios are 100  MSPS / 20  MSPS} = 5 (odd) and 100 MSPS / 25 MSPS = 4 (even)